 The Bourne Education Trust

-The Bourne Education Trust is a Surrey-based multi-academy trust made up of ten schools, Auriol Junior School, Brookwood Primary School, Chertsey High School, Epsom and Ewell High School, Jubilee High School, Pyrcroft Grange Primary School, Sayes Court Primary School, Sythwood Primary School, The Matthew Arnold School and Everest Community Academy.
+The Bourne Education Trust is a Surrey-based multi-academy trust made up of twelve schools, Auriol Junior School, Brookwood Primary School, Chertsey High School, Epsom and Ewell High School, Jubilee High School, Meadow Primary School, Pyrcroft Grange Primary School, Sayes Court Primary School, Sythwood Primary School, The Matthew Arnold School and Everest Community Academy, West Ewell Primary Schoool.
 Chertsey High School is a new free school that the trust opened in September 2017.
 This is being undertaken in partnership with Salesian School.